omniscientjs/omniscient/README.md

 ### Local State

 Omniscient allows for component local state.
 That is, all the usual react component methods are available on `this` for use through mixins.
-You are free to `this.setState({ .. })` for component local view state, but it is encuraged to try to not use local state.
+You are free to `this.setState({ .. })` for component local view state.

 ### Omniscient and JSX